stephenmcd/gnotty/README.rst

 As you may have guessed, the server-side settings configured for Gnotty are passed directly into the ``gnotty`` JavaScript function, which then creates its own ``IRCClient`` instance.

+You'll also see the data sent to the ``onMessage`` and ``onNickname`` events contain color values that the interface can use for colorizing nicknames.
+These are calculated on the server, so that both the chat interface and message archive produce consistent colors every time a particular nickname is displayed.

 Hosting Private Chat Rooms